NYUGameCenter/Unity-Git-Config/README.md

 # Additional Information

 Want more info?
-Here's some of the posts we refered to when building these:
+Here's some of the docs & posts we read when building these:
   * http://www.gamasutra.com/blogs/TimPettersen/20161206/286981/The_complete_guide_to_Unity__Git.php
   * http://www.edwardthomson.com/blog/git_with_unity.html
   * https://riptutorial.com/unity3d/example/7179/setting-up-a-git-repository-for-unity